demiculus/demiculus.github.io/donor.md

 ### What Should I Look For In A Donor?

 Genes: This is the most important one.
 You can't redo your kid.
 Your kid will have many of the donors traits.
 Make sure to select someone who you think is amazing.
 This can be kindness, achievements, physical appearance and many other things.
 You decide what type of kid you want.

+Health: The prior health of the parent before conceiving will effect the childs health: https://www.instagram.com/reel/CvXc0HAuiCo/?igshid=MzRlODBiNWFlZA==

 Location: It's better to seek someone in your vicinity.
 Process will be easier and cheaper.
 Only if you can not find, it makes sense to seek elsewhere.